-Pre-requisite - ECON 1004 Mathematics for Social Sciences II

-This is a course in mathematics that is designs for students of economics.
-A limited number of mathematical topics are chosen from the numerous topics covered in the course are useful and basic for analyzing many economic problems.
+Pre-requisite - ECON 1004 Mathematics for Social Sciences II OR MATH 1195 Calculus B from the numerous topics covered in the course are useful and basic for analyzing many economic problems.
 The choice of these topics based on available time, the background of the students and their importance in different branches of economics.
 The basic mathematical theory underlying each topic covered is presented and examples are given to illustrate the use of this mathematical theory to solve problems.